-Class III Directors Continuing in Office Until the 2021 Annual Meeting
+Class III Directors Continuing in Office Until the 2023 Annual Meeting

-Badrinarayanan Kothandaraman joined Enphase in April 2017 as chief operating officer, before being appointed president and chief executive officer and a member of our board of directors effective September 3, 2017.
+Badrinarayanan Kothandaraman joined Enphase in April 2017 as chief operating officer, before being appointed president and chief executive officer and a member of our Board in September 2017.
 Mr. Kothandaraman previously served as Executive Vice President of the Data Communications Division of Cypress Semiconductor, a semiconductor design and manufacturing company, from April 2011 to September 2016.
-An engineer by training, Kothandaraman received his bachelor of technology degree from IIT Madras and a master of science degree in materials science from University of California, Berkeley.
+An engineer by training, Mr. Kothandaraman received his bachelor of technology degree from IIT Madras and a master of science degree in materials science from University of California, Berkeley.
 He started his career with Cypress Semiconductor in 1995 and worked in process technology development and chip design before becoming vice president of the Asynchronous SRAM Business in 2008.
-Kothandaraman was subsequently promoted to executive vice president of Cypress's Data Communications Division in November 2011 and spent the next five years building the USB 3.0, USB-C and the Internet of Things businesses.
+Mr. Kothandaraman was subsequently promoted to executive vice president of Cypress's Data Communications Division in November 2011 and spent the next five years building the USB 3.0, USB-C and the Internet of Things businesses.
 He also served as the executive director of Cypress Semiconductor Technology India Private Limited from 2012 to 2016.
 Mr. Kothandaraman attended the Stanford Executive Program in 2008 and holds eight U.S. patents.
 Mr. Kothandaraman brings to our Board strong technical, operational, strategy, and leadership experience during his 21-year career at Cypress Semiconductor and his tenure at Enphase.

-Joseph Malchow has served as a member of our Board since February 2020 and as a consultant to the Company since April 2019.
+Joseph Malchow has served as a member of our Board since February 2020 and as a consultant to Enphase since April 2019.
 Since 2013, Mr. Malchow has served as the founding partner at HNVR Technology Investment Management, a venture capital firm.
 He is the co-founder of Publir LLC, a cloud software company for high traffic websites, founded in 2011.
-Mr. Malchow is currently a member of the board of the National Civic Arts Society in Washington, D.C.
+Mr. Malchow currently serves on the board of Archaea Energy Inc., a renewable natural gas company, and is a member of the board of the National Civic Arts Society in Washington, D.C.
+From December 2020 through July 2021, he served on the board of Rodgers Silicon Valley Acquisition Corp, a special purpose acquisition company that successfully completed a business combination with Enovix Corporation (Li-ion batteries).
 Mr. Malchow holds an A.B. from Dartmouth College and a J.D. from Stanford University.
-Mr. Malchow brings to our Board many years of entrepreneurial and investment experience, with expertise in scaled infrastructure, software-driven business, and machine learning.
+Mr. Malchow brings to our Board many years of entrepreneurial and investment experience, with expertise in scaled infrastructure, software-driven business and machine learning.